IsaacYu15/ClockHacks_SPACEOUT/README.md

 Space Out Is a flashcard game designed to help you have fun and study effectively at the same time!
 Here is how it works:
 1) **SPACE REPETITION:** Spaced Out! uses a spaced repetition system.
 As the user rates the difficulty of each flashcard, the program will show questions you struggle with more than the ones you don’t struggle with.
 2) **SPACED LEARNING:** Whenever the user masters a card, they are rewarded with characters they can use to match and form new characters.
 This helps you take a 5-minute break when needed while providing further incentives to study.
 3) **NO MORE SPACING OUT:** This app is designed to retain your focus.
-Music and animations follow a beat of roughly 60-90 bpm to induce your brain's “flow state”.
-Fun animations and graphics prevent users from becoming frustrated.
+Music and animations follow a calm beat (60-90 bpm), inducing your brain's “flow state”.
+Fun animations and graphics prevent users from becoming frustrated. :D

 Here is the [demo](https://www.youtube.com/watch?v=G3Pc61B7gCo) Here is the [devpost](https://devpost.com/software/spaced-out-fbv7tz)